 This year, I'm doing something a little different: I'll be buying very small amounts of very special coffees, 20-50lbs, and selling them here as limited edition coffees.
 I'll be rotating coffees through very quickly, I doubt most will last more than a week, so if something piques your interest, grab it quick!
 Since these are VERY limited amounts: in the off chance I run out of one Limited Release, you will be sent the next one up.
 Sold in 1lb increments.

 New Mexico Bella Vista Rosalba Cifuentes Family!
+Sold Out!

 This coffee is grown in Chiapas by the Cifuentes family.
 A lot of coffee grown in Chiapas isn't the most exciting stuff, and descriptors tend to be bland and generic.
 This coffee is anything but: distinct citric notes of lemon peel, orange marmalade, and tangerine are refined, and balanced by milk chocolate, marzipan, and golden raisins, and this will make beautifully balanced drip, or if you're adventurous, a chocolatey, citrusy espresso!